emidec/emidec.github.io/_pages/hiring.md

 ### 1. What is the Information Security (UCL ISec) group?
 Is it like a department?
 You are the Head of Group, will you be, like, my boss?

 No, the Computer Science Department at UCL is huge (more than 100 academic staff according to [this list](https://www.ucl.ac.uk/computer-science/people/computer-science-academic-staff), which I don't even think is fully up to date).
 So, we are organized in about a dozen [https://www.ucl.ac.uk/computer-science/research/research-groups](research groups), which broadly reflect research interests.
-This helps (or at least is supposed to) scale up logistics et al.
+This helps (or at least is supposed to) scale up logistics.

 As Head of Group, I am nobody's boss (although I am usually their "line manager" as per HR structure, so I need to sign stuff once in a while) but I represent the group in a number of meetings (including promotion and hiring committees), and help coordinate teaching, space, research reporting, and a million other "fun" things.
 You can think of me as an interface to the rest of the department and to "management" (Dept Chair, Dean, etc.)